FlavourSys/user-manual/installation/client.rst

 Initial Configuration (Apple Mac OS X)
 ======================================

+The configuration process of the Mint Client on Mac OS X is very similar to Microsoft Windows.
+For the generic configuration options, please refer to the Windows section above.

 To start the client on Mac OS X, you can hit the Apple button and spacebar simultaneously to open the quick start bar (top right corner).
 Type **Mint Client** here.